ssro/argocd-sample/README.md

 ## Prerequisites:

-Deploy ArgoCD using helm
+Deploy ArgoCD using helm (one time operation)

 ```
 helm repo add argo-cd https://argoproj.github.io/argo-helm
 helm repo update
-helm upgrade --install argocd argo-cd/argo-cd --namespace=argocd --create-namespace --version 7.8.11 # (use "-f /path/to/values.yaml", in addition, for custom values)
+helm install argocd argo-cd/argo-cd --namespace=argocd --create-namespace --version 7.8.11 # (use "-f /path/to/values.yaml", in addition, for custom values)
 ```

 Ideally you should pass custom values to helm.
 [These](apps/argocd/application.yaml#L19-L96) would make the best fit, since it will not restart any pods after deploying the root-app (see below).

-## Install the root-app

-Then all you have to do is to apply the `root-app.yaml` file to your cluster and watch all the apps in `apps` folder get deployed in the webUI of argo.

-`kubectl apply -f root-app.yaml`

-- get the webUI:
+## Access ArgoCD

+- access argo by doing a port-forward:

 `kubectl port-forward svc/argocd-server 8080:443 -n argocd`